 Much of the day-to-day coordination is through the CoC lead Coordinated Entry (CE).
 CE is a streamlined system designed to match individuals and families experiencing homelessness or those at-risk of homelessness efficiently and effectively to available housing, shelter, and services.
 CE prioritizes those who are most in need of assistance and quickly makes referrals to meet their unique needs.
 This system also helps the Continuum of Care strategically allocate resources and reduces duplication of efforts.
 CE hubs are located in several locations in Naples and Immokalee as well as online.
-For more information or to request assistance through CE, please see the CoC's website: https://collierhomelesscoalition.org/coordinated-entry-screening-intake/
+For more information on

+CE or to request for assistance through see, please see the CoC's website: https://collierhomelesscoalition.org/coordinated-entry-screening-intake/

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS.
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

-The SWFL Regional Coalition to End Homelessness serves as the lead agency for the Collier County CoC.
+The Hunger & Homeless Coalition of Collier County serves as the lead agency for the Collier County CoC.
 Members of the Continuum provided input during stakeholder interviews and in the project selection process.
 The CoC is responsible for designating a Homeless Management Information System (HMIS) and a Lead Agency responsible for its management and has primary responsibility for ensuring that HMIS is fully funded with appropriate policies and procedures.
-HMIS is a locally administered data system used to record and analyze client, service, and housing data for individuals and families who are homeless or at risk of homelessness, and the information system is designated by a local CoC to comply with the requirements of the CoC Program interim rule 24 CFR 578.
-The CoC also works closely with Collier County (ESG recipient) to allocate funds and monitor outcomes.
+HMIS is a locally-administered data system used to record and analyze client, service, and housing data for individuals and families who are homeless or at risk of homelessness, and the information system designated by a local CoC to comply with the requirements of the CoC Program interim rule 24 CFR 578.
+The CoC also works closely Collier County (ESG recipient) to allocate funds and monitor outcomes, and their board member is part of the application selection committee.